HTTomo Loaders#

 This can be the case when a new scan is performed, which contains the required image keys.
 Therefore the keys

 in the older scan should be ignored.
-In this instance, we need to provide a parameter image_key_path
+In this instance, we need to provide a parameter image_key_path in addition to

-and data_path
+file and data_path fields.

 Data without darks/flats#